wh1pch81n/ConstraintsHelper/README.md

 view_cb.addConstraints(greenView_cb.lengthEqual(to: blueView_cb)).V
 ```

-The equivalent using NSLayoutConstraint.constraintsWithVisualFormat(_ :options:metrics:views) would look like this:
+The equivalent using NSLayoutConstraint.constraints(withVisualFormat:options:metrics:views:) would look like this:

 ```
 let viewArray = [